wetryingtodorock/getblock-docs/en/rpc-service/kcc/ws/kcc_eth_coinbase.md

 ---
-title: kcc:eth_coinbase \[WebSocket\]
+title: kcc:eth_coinbase - KuCoin Community Chain
-description: Returns the client coinbase address.
+description: Example code for the kcc:eth_coinbase ws method. Сomplete guide on how to use kcc:eth_coinbase ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters